gatsbyjs/gatsby/docs/docs/recipes.md

 Post content...
 ```

-2. Verify that a unique identifier (like a slug in this case) is passed into the context of the call to `createPages` in your `gatsby-node.js`, which will be passed into the GraphQL query in the layout component as a variable `slug`
+2. Verify that a unique identifier (a slug in this example) is passed in context when `createPages` is called in `gatsby-node.js`, which will later be passed into a GraphQL query in the Layout component

 ```js:title=gatsby-node.js
 exports.createPages = async ({ graphql, actions }) => {